jiristrouhal/HoFi/README.md

 The process of defining the item using some kind of template starts with depicting how the app works:
 <img height=700 src=./out/uml/uml/treeitem_template_sequence_diagram.svg/>

+## Dependent branch and tree attributes
+When entering the tree/branch template, it is possible to pass a tuple as an default value.
+The first elements is a callable, that denotes a function.
+The function's arguments are denoted by the attribute labels, which are passed as the remaining elements of the tuple.
+The function is allowed to have only positional arguments.

+This makes the program to evaluate the expression as a function of previously defined attributes of the current item, its children or its parent.